-Capitol Ministries plants and develops biblical ministries of evangelism and discipleship to Public Servants.
+Capitol Ministries establishes biblical ministries of discipleship for Public Servants.

 We have birthed ongoing outposts for Christ in more than 60 capitols throughout the world since our founding in 1996.

 Scott Parker Purposes to Make Nevada Legislators “Thirsty For the Word”